 SFPUC: San Francisco Public Utilities Commission

 The backbone of San Francisco is our horizontal infrastructure; the streets, water, power, and sewer systems that make living in a city possible.
 Many of these systems function invisibly to residents.
-They run underground, are walked over, and are turned on with the flick of a switch or turn of a faucet.
-The infrastructure systems that the City invests in provide basic services and also contribute to City-wide goals of environmental sustainability, pedestrian safety, and a more beautiful and livable city.
+They run underground, are walked over, and are turned on with the flick of a switch or the twist of a faucet.
+The City invests in these systems to provide basic services; and these investments also contribute to City-wide goals of environmental sustainability, pedestrian safety, and a more beautiful and livable city.

 It is imperative that the City maintain these assets in a state of good repair given the essential nature of these systems.
 Proactive maintenance ensures the steady provision of services and is less costly than fixing problems that have degraded beyond repair.
 High quality service provision is key for advancing equity as utility disruptions or degraded street conditions have disproportionate impacts on low-income people, communities of color, and people with disabilities.

 Programs addressed in this chapter are delivered by San Francisco Public Works (PW) and the San Francisco Public Utilities Commission (SFPUC).
 Among the key programs implemented by PW are Street Resurfacing, Sidewalk Repair, and Street Tree Maintenance.
-SFPUC provides San Francisco with water, power, and wastewater systems, implementing multi-billion dollar programs designed to prolong the life of these assets.
+SFPUC provides San Francisco with water, power, and wastewater systems, implementing multi-billion-dollar programs designed to prolong the life of these assets.
 Together, these two agencies deliver tangible results that affect the lives of each and every San Franciscan.
-The projects for this service area are estimated to create over 47,000 jobs over the next 10 years.

 Public Works Streets and Rights-of-Way

 The City has been able to make significant improvements in its street condition since the 2011 Road Repaving and Street Safety Bond Program.
 The third and final bond sale was completed in the spring of 2016, rounding out the $248 million program dedicated to street resurfacing, streetscape, and traffic signal upgrade projects.
 Since then, General Fund, State dollars from SB1, and other sources have contributed to continued street condition improvements.
 San Francisco voters also approved another $41.5 million for the public right-of-way when they approved the 2020 Health and Recovery G.O.
 Bond.
-These funds as well as the use of General Fund Debt are necessary to offset the shortage of General Fund for this purpose in the short term due to the COVID-19 crisis.
-The City's Pavement Condition Index (PCI) score is now at 75, which is considered "good" condition.
+An additional $60 million of General Fund debt will be issued in FY2023 and FY2024 to offset the shortage of General Fund for this purpose in the short term due to the COVID-19 crisis.
+The City's Pavement Condition Index (PCI) score is currently at 74.